AmKreta/chatApp/README.md

 # Chat Application
 #### made using react and node

+ # Use username- test pass- test or username- Amk pass- Amk

 # How To Run ?
 - get openEmoji and giphy Api Keys
 - paste those api keys in client/src/services/services.js